top of page

 Functional Endoscopic Sinus Surgery (FESS) or Messerklinger Technique

 The use of endoscopes in sinus surgery began in the mid-1980s.
-The use of endoscopes gave a deeper understanding of sinus physiology and its functions.
+Using endoscopes gave us a deeper understanding of sinus physiology and its functions.

-These findings have helped Stammberger develop the Messerklinger or Functional Endoscopic Sinus Surgery technique.
+These findings have helped Stammberger develop the Functional Endoscopic Sinus Surgery technique.
 Functional Endoscopic Sinus Surgery, in short, is called FESS.
-FESS emphasized preserving the mucosa and clearing blockages in the osteomeatal complex area.
+As the operation was based on concepts proposed by Messerklinger, FESS was even called the Messerklinger technique.
+Messerklinger emphasized preserving the mucosa and clearing blockages in the osteomeatal complex area, which was followed in FESS.

 We were initially happy that FESS avoided scarring and disfigurement.
 But 70% of patients were reinfected with a sinus infection within 3 to 4 years.
 So, the success rate was 30%, on the bright side, three times more than the previous method.